-Beginner RC helicopters
+Beginner RC helicopters.

-The Piccolo set a trend and immediately identified a massive marketing opportunity - there were lots of wannabe rc helicopter pilots out there who weren't prepared to justify spending all their cash and spare time on an expensive glow plug powered helicopter, but would be very happy to buy a simpler RTF electric one!
+In the late 1990s the Ikarus Piccolo started to appear in hobby shops and was the first 'affordable' (although not for me...) mass-produced electric Ready To Fly helicopter, being a 4 channel fixed pitch (FP) model.
+This little heli set a trend and immediately identified a massive marketing opportunity - there were lots of wannabe rc helicopter pilots out there who couldn't justify spending all their cash and spare time on an expensive glow plug powered helicopter, but would be very happy to buy a simpler RTF electric one.

-Since then electric rc helicopters have taken the radio control hobby by storm and finding a suitable beginner rc helicopter isn't at all difficult, in fact most toy shops even sell them these days!
+Since then electric rc helicopters have taken the radio control hobby by storm and finding a suitable beginner rc helicopter isn't at all difficult - in fact most toy shops even sell them these days!
 And prices have fallen drastically compared to the early Piccolo days.

 The rotors turn in opposite directions to one another and cancel out any reactive torque (a natural force created by a spinning object) otherwise produced by a single main rotor.
 If there is no torque then no tail rotor is needed on the helicopter, and that makes learning to fly the thing easier.

 The other big difference between the two types is that of flight performance and agility in the air.
-Although a coaxial heli is easy to fly, you can't do much with them compared to a single rotor helicopter, in terms of more advanced flying and aerobatics.
+Although a coaxial helicopter is easy to fly, you can't do much with them compared to a single rotor helicopter, in terms of more advanced flying and aerobatics.

 You may or may not like the look of a coaxial rc helicopter but they are easy to fly and you need no prior rc helicopter experience to more or less have a successful first flight.
 And a micro-size coaxial like the Blade mCX / mCX2 that you can fly indoors in complete safety can be an excellent introduction to learning the primary helicopter controls, and even more importantly the more demanding skills such as nose-in hovering.

-Beginner RC helicopter instruction
+Beginner RC helicopter instruction.

-Obviously the type of beginner helicopter that you buy is going to determine how easy your life will be when learning to fly it; a coaxial helicopter will give you a very easy ride, whereas a CP model won't!
+Obviously the type of beginner rc helicopter that you buy is going to determine how easy your life will be when learning to fly it; a coaxial helicopter will give you a very easy ride, whereas a CP model won't!

 Above: rc heli training gear might not look too sexy, but it'll save you money!

-I've concentrated on the E-flite Blade ones simply because they are some of the most popular hobby grade rc helicopters; they represent excellent value and are backed up by readily available spare and upgrade parts, and often good technical support should you need it.
+I've concentrated on the Blade ones simply because they are some of the most popular hobby grade rc helicopters; they represent excellent value and are backed up by readily available spare and upgrade parts, and often good technical support should you need it.